iq-motion-control/iq-module-communication-doc/docs/manual/manual_high_power_pwm_output.rst

 Vertiq’s PWM interface can also be accessed through Vertiq’s Python API.
 Through the API you gain read/write access to the PWM parameters duty cycle, frequency, and mode.
 Please note, only mode and frequency are savable values.
 To use the API, please use the following steps:

 #.
-Set up your local computer to use the Python API using the instructions found at `Getting Started with Python <https://iqmotion.readthedocs.io/en/latest/langs/python.html>`_
+If you have never used Vertiq's Python API, you must first set up your local computer to use the Python API using the instructions found at `Getting Started with Python <https://iqmotion.readthedocs.io/en/latest/langs/python.html>`_

 #.
 After completing the walkthrough, you can interact with the *pwm_interface* client